Shizhuo’s Stunning Bamboo Forests, Tea Farms, Sunsets, and Hikes

 The scenic ride from Chiayi station to Fenqihu takes 2.5 hours, so one hour slower than taking the bus.
 There’s only 1 departure per day (weekdays) and 3 on weekends.
 See the train times here.

-At Fenqihu, you can put your luggage in a locker while you have lunch on the cute Fenqihu Old Street.
+At Fenqihu, you can put your luggage in a locker while you have lunch on the atmospheric Fenqihu Old Street.
 Then catch any bus (10 minutes) to Shizhuo.
 Buses are limited, so make sure to check the bus times in the table I shared above.
 On busy days, it’s smart to line up early for the bus.

 Where to Stay in Shizhuo